bogdan-szabo-sociomantic/ocean-1/README.rst

   Also, 3 ``--verbose`` levels were added, you can ask for extra verboseness by adding more ``--verbose`` / ``-v`` arguments (or the compact forms ``-vv`` or ``-vvv``).
 See the help for more details on what is shown by each level.

+  When in verbose mode, now the time each module took to run the unit tests is displayed, which can help to figure out if some tests are taking too long.

 ``ocean.core.Test``
   ``testThrown`` helper has been added.
 It verifies that expression that was